 Andrew specialises in contemporary art.
 He has won UK awards for his work, moving across full-time academic and museums roles since the 1990s.
-He works in two main directions - Scottish art since 1945 and on art, ecology and the environment.
+He works in two main areas - Scottish art since 1945, and on art, ecology and the environment.

 He has had 12 successful PhD completions; and is interested in PhD enquiries, particularly in relation to art & ecology and Scottish art of the 20th century.

 After years working on art/science/medicine/animal studies topics, his research has moved firmly towards an ecological focus, most recently culminating in a new monograph - The Ecological Eye.
 Assembling an Ecocritical Art History (Manchester UP, 2019).
 This has resulted in talks and publications hosted by Princeton University, The Paul Mellon Centre for British Art, and the Landscape Research Group.
 He is currently running a series of workshops, with Dr Olga Smith, on eco-methodologies and art history, with the Vienna Anthropocene Network.
 He is also part of the Edinburgh Environmental Humanities Network, a vibrant community of academics working on environment and climate issues.

 Andrew also works closely with art practice (from collaboration, commissioning and writing).
 He has been a long-time collaborator with artist Ilana Halperin, and worked closely with artists such as Christine Borland, Alan Davie, Giuseppe Penone, Gillian Wearing, Cornelia Parker and Mona Hatoum.
 In 2016 he co-curated the exhibition The Scottish Endarkenment.
 Art and Unreason from 1945 to the Present (with new work by Georgia Horgan, Louise Hopkins and Beagles & Ramsay).
 The exhibition featured in The Guardian's top ten UK exhibitions of the year.
 Previous books include Contemporary Sculpture in Scotland (1999) and Stefan Gec (2002).

 In past years Andrew has been Principal Investigator for a number of AHRC-funded projects including The Species of Origin: Evolving a Contemporary Darwin and the Arts Project (2007-8), and the award-winning Anatomy Acts.
 How we come to know ourselves (Scotland and Medicine: Collections & Connections, 2006).
 He represents the university on the Little Sparta Trust (and led the recent project Sharing Little Sparta which instigated artist residency programmes in Ian Hamilton Finlay's garden and launched a new website).